 Balance transfer credit cards: Recently I wrote about whether one should sell investments to pay of credit card debt.
 My plan is to move the debt over to 0% balance transfer credit cards.
-I applied for and was approved for the Kiva credit card (15 month 0 APR balance transfer), but it did not cover the entire debt.
-I had a 12 month balance transfer offer from Discover, but the offer did not have a cap on the transfer fee.
+I applied for and was approved for a 0% for 15 month offer, but it did not cover the entire debt.
+I had a 12-month balance transfer offer from Discover, but the offer did not have a cap on the transfer fee.
 So I called up Discover and asked them to cap the fee.
 Discover said NO!

 Which brings me to an important point–get ready for rejection.
 You’ll hear “no” a lot in this business of asking.
 But just remember this Chinese proverb:

 He who asks is a fool for five minutes, but he who does not ask remains a fool forever.

 As it turns out, however, Discover did have a 6 month balance transfer offer with a capped fee, which I took advantage of.
 And this brings me to another important realization about asking, from none other than Mick Jagger: